Email Analytics: 3 Metrics That Move Revenue

 Under $50k/month: Klaviyo or Omnisend built-in reporting, GA4 with UTM parameters on every email link, and a spreadsheet tracking revenue per email by campaign type every two weeks.

-$50k–$200k/month: Same foundation, plus GA4 ecommerce events to capture post-email session revenue and Klaviyo’s predictive LTV segmentation (available on the Growth plan).
+$50k, $200k/month: Same foundation, plus GA4 ecommerce events to capture post-email session revenue and Klaviyo’s predictive LTV segmentation (available on the Growth plan).

-Klaviyo and GA4 will not show you the same revenue numbers.
-Klaviyo attributes conversions within a 5-day window by default.
-GA4 uses last-click.
+One important caveat on data discrepancies: Klaviyo and GA4 will not show you the same revenue numbers.
+Klaviyo attributes conversions within a 5-day window by default; GA4 uses last-click.
+The numbers will differ.
+That’s expected, not a misconfiguration.
+Pick one source of truth per decision type and stay consistent.
+Switching between them mid-analysis is where operators start second-guessing results that are actually real.

 How Often Should I Analyze Email Campaign Data to See Real Improvements?

 Every two weeks is the right cadence for stores under $5M in revenue.
-Weekly analysis creates the illusion of action without enough data volume to act on.
+Weekly analysis gives you data but not enough to trust.
 Monthly analysis lets problems compound for 30 days before you catch them.
+Two-week cycles balance statistical relevance with the ability to course-correct before a failing test runs too long.

-What to check — and what to skip
+What to check, and what to skip

 At each two-week review, look at three numbers only:

-- Revenue per email by campaign type
+1. Revenue per email by campaign type

-- Conversion rate on your active test
+2. Conversion rate on your active test

 If revenue per email is up: document the change, mark it resolved, move to the next lowest campaign type.

 If revenue per email is down: revert the change immediately.
-Diagnose after reverting — not while the broken version is still sending.
+Diagnose after reverting, not while the broken version is still sending.

 What realistic progress looks like over 90 days

 On a store doing $9,000/month in abandoned cart value, that improvement adds $1,800 in recovered revenue per month.
-Run three similar improvements across the quarter.
-The total reaches $5,000–$8,000 in additional monthly email revenue.
+Run three similar improvements across the quarter and the total reaches $5,000, $8,000 in additional monthly email revenue.
+Not from more volume.
+From structured, patient testing.

-The stores that consistently outperform their category on email run fewer tests, not more.
-Each test is better isolated.
-They wait long enough to measure it.
+The stores that consistently outperform their category on email do not run more tests.
+They run fewer, better-isolated tests.
+They wait long enough to measure them.
+They never change two variables in the same cycle.

 Your email channel almost certainly has one campaign type underperforming the other two.
 You may already suspect which one.